Nuitka/Nuitka/Developer_Manual.rst

 * Even unused code contributed to start-up time, this can become a lot for large programs, especially in standalone mode.

-* The massive amount of constant creation codes gave C++ compilers a much harder time than necessary to grok all at once.
+* The massive amount of constant creation codes gave backend compilers a much harder time than necessary to analyse it all at once.

 The current approach is as follows.
 Code generation detects constants used in only one module, and declared ``static`` there, if the module is the only user, or ``extern`` if it is not.
 Some values or forced to be global, as they are used pre-main or in helpers.

-The ``extern`` values are globally created pre-main.
-The ``static`` values are created when the module is loaded.
+These ``extern`` values are globally created before anything is used.
+The ``static`` values are created when the module is loaded, i.e. something did import it.

 We trace used constants per module, and for nested ones, we also associate them.
 The global constants code is special in that it can only use ``static`` for nested values it exclusively uses, and has to export values that others use.

 Language Conversions to make things simpler